Survey on Misbehavior Detection in Cooperative Intelligent Transportation Systems: State of the Art

 \subsubsection{Plausibility}

 Plausibility checks can be used to quickly and efficiently filter packets that are malicious.
-Typically simple instances of these mechanisms are assumed to exist by node-centric schemes in order to provide a way to determine trustworthiness of nodes.
+Typically simple instances of these mechanisms are assumed to exist by node-centric schemes to provide a way to determine trustworthiness of nodes.
 However, plausibility checks can also be used as a more advanced tool to determine a numeric plausibility value, rather than just filtering out bad packets.
 For example, one can analyze the speed or location of a vehicle over time, a receiver can identify its path and attempt to identify suspicious paths.
-Plausibility checks are often used to detect attacks that involve Sybil nodes, as such situations still require that the attacker transmits from approximately the same location, despite the usage of many different identities.
+Plausibility checks are often used to detect attacks that involve Sybil nodes.
+This relies on the fact that an attacker generating these Sybil nodes transmits the associated messages from approximately the same location.

-\paragraph{Signal-based position verification} One of the first applications for data-centric misbehavior detection was the identification of falsified positions by exploiting channel properties.
+\paragraph{Signal-based plausibility} One of the first applications for data-centric misbehavior detection was the identification of falsified positions by exploiting channel properties.
 By detecting the source direction of the signal and using time-of-flight, vehicles can attempt to verify the position contained within a \ac{CAM}.
+An overall challenge of these approaches is that the error of measurements outside a controlled environment are very high.